-Students are encouraged to take an active role in the learning process through a lively mixture of discussion, reading and writing.
-We aim to enable the students to become independent and critical readers of stories, poetry, drama as well as non-fiction and media texts.
-All students will have the opportunity to enter poetry and writing competitions.
-Students will also have the opportunity to watch drama through theatre trips or films.
-Students are taught in ability sets.
+Pupils are encouraged to take an active role in the learning process through a lively mixture of discussion, reading and writing.
+We aim to enable the pupils to become independent and critical readers of stories, poetry, drama as well as non-fiction and media texts.
+All pupils will have the opportunity to enter poetry and writing competitions.
+Pupils will also have the opportunity to watch drama through theatre trips or films.
+Pupils are taught in ability sets.

 At Key Stage 3, the development of good language and literacy skills is a priority for us.
-At Key Stage 4 we follow the AQA and Edexcel syllabi which offer courses including: Entry Level English Functional Skills, GCSE English and GCSE English Language and Literature.
+Creative Writing and Literacy Skills lessons are timetabled, as well as stand-alone English lessons.
+At Key Stage 4 and 5 we follow the AQA and Edexcel syllabi which offer courses including: Entry Level English, Functional Skills, GCSE English and GCSE English Language and Literature.
 Students are taught in ability sets.

 Mathematics and Numeracy

 Mathematics at Riverston School is dynamic, ensuring an excitement and enthusiasm for the subject so that pupils share their teachers’ passion.
 The introduction and teaching of mathematics is a powerful tool for communication, decision-making, problem-solving, thinking, computation, analysing, research and creative skills.
 It is important that pupils learn that mathematics is not necessarily a subject on its own but has applications in other subjects and the world at large.

 The development of basic numeracy skills is crucial for all pupils.
 Hands-on, practical experiences underpin the mathematics curriculum for pupils with special educational needs.
 Developing a good understanding of money and time is critical when expecting pupils to attain an ability to use the practical application of maths in every day situations.
 All learning takes place in small groups with additional support where appropriate.